What's onChristmasLocal directoryOffers & competitionsJobsHistoryMapFeatured

 It is produced bi-monthly by volunteers, and 250 copies are distributed to homes in and around the village.

-If you would like to go on to our mailing list to receive an emailed copy, please use the very simple sign up procedure on this link: https://mailchi.mp/04969d142752/old-sodbury-times-sign-up.
+If you would like to join our mailing list to receive an emailed copy, please use the very simple sign up procedure on this link: https://mailchi.mp/04969d142752/old-sodbury-times-sign-up.

 Please be assured that signing up will not mean your details are sold on to others, or you will get spam etc.